AIML-research/AIML-research.github.io/_pages/openings.md

 ### Student assistant positions (HiWi)
-If you want to join our group as a student assistant (HiWi) supporting us in various research projects, send your application (as a single pdf including a short CV, transcripts of your studies and a short motivation letter) per email to Prof. Dr. Eirini Ntoutsi (eirini.ntoutsi@unibw.de) with subject ``HiWi Application".
+He have various student assistant (HiWi) oppenings related to our <a href = "{{ site.url }}{{ site.baseurl }}/projects/"> research projects</a>.
+If you are interested, send your application (as a single pdf including a short CV, transcripts of your studies and a short motivation letter) per email to Prof. Dr. Eirini Ntoutsi (eirini.ntoutsi@unibw.de) with subject ``HiWi Application".
 <ul>
   <li>HiWi position on AIML development for wind turbine design, for the project <a href = "{{ site.url }}{{ site.baseurl }}/projects/offshore">SFB1463</a>.
 For further information, contact <a href = "{{ site.url }}{{ site.baseurl }}/team">Emmanouil Panagiotou</a>.</li>
   <li>HiWi position on AIML development for manufactoring, for the project <a href = "{{ site.url }}{{ site.baseurl }}/projects/hephaestus">HEPHAESTUS</a>.
 For further information, contact <a href = "{{ site.url }}{{ site.baseurl }}/team">Emmanouil Panagiotou</a>.</li>
 </ul>

 ### B.Sc./MSc. theses
-If you are interested in writing your bachelor or master thesis in our group, please contact Prof. Dr. Eirini Ntoutsi via email (eirini.ntoutsi@unibw.de) with subject "Bachelor thesis" or "Master thesis" including a brief CV and transcripts of your records.
-We will then contact you with potential topics.
+We offer multiple bachelor/master theses in the area of AI/ML.
+If you are interested in writing your thesis in our group, please send a brief CV and transcripts of your grades to Prof. Dr. Eirini Ntoutsi via email (eirini.ntoutsi@unibw.de) with subject "Bachelor/Master thesis".
+We will then contact you to discuss potential topics and next steps.